klane/databall/docs/_pages/parameter-tuning.md

 ![png]({{ site.baseurl }}/assets/images/parameter-tuning/support-vector-machine-hyperopt.png){: .center-image }

 The plot below shows the `LinearSVC` cross-validation accuracy history.
 There is a band of points similar to what we observed for logistic regression below 51% accuracy.
-The support vectory machine model does not perform much better than logistic regression, and several points fall below 50% accuracy.
+The support vector machine model does not perform much better than logistic regression, and several points fall below 50% accuracy.

 ```python